 Digital books are read on all different sizes of screens, so your reading device lets you know where you are in the book, but the pages don’t have a number, as a print book does.
 This is why endnotes (at the end of a book) are easier to format than footnotes (at the bottom of the page) in digital books.
 What a digital book has that readers love is a hyperlinked Table of Contents.

 I mention the back cover and spine as, along with the front cover, these are art files, and for print, they need to be a higher resolution than digital.
 This is true also for any illustrations or photos in the book.
 Even in digital printing, charts and graphs need to be inserted in the document as art files, but high resolution is not required.

 Another quirk of print books is that the number of pages in the book must be divisible by four.
 If not, the printer will add blank pages—usually to the back of the book—to make it so.
 This is because pages are printed on sheets of paper four times the page size and then folded before binding.
-The page count includes front matter and back matter pages, although page numbering starts at Chapter 1.
+Even though page numbering often starts at Chapter 1, your page count includes front matter and back matter pages, too.

 Join the MakeBook newsletter for tips & advice on writing, marketing, and publishing your book.